Deniliquin: Prehistory

-Deniliquin is the namesake of the deeply buried Deniliquin multiple-ring structure, which is suggested to be at the core of a 320 mile diameter impact structure formed by a meteor strike over 400 million years ago, possibly responsible for the Late Ordovician mass extinction.
+Deniliquin is the namesake of the deeply buried Deniliquin multiple-ring structure, which is suggested to be at the core of a 320-mile diameter impact structure formed by a meteor strike over 400 million years ago, possibly responsible for the Late Ordovician mass extinction.

 History

-Prior to European colonisation, the Indigenous Australian traditional owners of the Deniliquin area are the Barababaraba people.
+Prior to European colonisation, the Indigenous Australian traditional owners of the Deniliquin area were the Barababaraba people.

 In 1843, the entrepreneur and speculator Benjamin Boyd acquired land in the vicinity of present-day Deniliquin (probably via his agent Augustus Morris).
 The location was then known by colonists as The Sandhills.
-Although there are several origin stories for the name Deniliquin, the most common suggests Boyd (or Morris) named it after 'Denilakoon', a local Indigenous Elder, famed for his wrestling prowess.
-An inn and a punt were established on the site between 1845 and 1847; the town site was surveyed in 1848, and gazetted in 1850.
+Although there are several origin stories for the name Deniliquin, the most common suggests Boyd (or Morris) named it after Denilakoon, a local Indigenous Elder, famed for his wrestling prowess.
+An inn and punt were established on the site between 1845 and 1847; the town site was surveyed in 1848, and gazetted in 1850.
 The original Native Police force of Frederick Walker was organised at Deniliquin in 1848.
 The Deniliquin Post Office opened on 1 January 1850.

 In 1853, William John Wills of the Burke and Wills expedition worked as a shepherd at the Royal Bank sheep station near Deniliquin.

-As Deniliquin was established on the convergence of major stock routes between the colonies of Queensland, New South Wales and the Victorian gold rush centres of Victoria, it soon became an important river crossing and the first bridge was built over the Edward River in 1861.
+As Deniliquin was established on the convergence of major stock routes between the colonies of Queensland and New South Wales and the Victorian gold rush centres of Victoria, it soon became an important river crossing and the first bridge was built over the Edward River in 1861.
 The Deniliquin and Moama Railway Company built a private railway in 1879 to connect with Moama, across the Murray River from the busy river port of Echuca, connected by rail to Melbourne.